Help With a Water Damaged Subfloor

 Photo of a water damaged subfloor by Moresheth/Flickr

 And while it may be no big deal if a tipsy party guest neglects to tell you about a spilled beer, a leaking fixture or appliance is a different story and can wreak havoc on floor structure.
 Dishwashers, toilets and bathing areas are among the worst offenders because leaks here can go unnoticed until it's too late.
 That's when you end up with serious water damage, which may not stop at the subflooring itself.

 What Is Subflooring?

 The subfloor secures the tops of the joists and completes the structural plane that you walk on.
-Once the first-floor's subflooring is down, homebuilders lay out and build the walls on top of the subfloor.
+Once the first floor's subflooring is down, homebuilders lay out and build the walls on top of the subfloor.
 If it's a multistory house, these walls are topped with the second-floor platform that's much like that of the first floor (in a single-story house, the ceiling joists and roof frame are next).

 2. Subflooring is not the same thing as underlayment.
 Underlayment is a thin plywood or other sheet material laid on top of subflooring to create a smooth surface for thin flooring materials like vinyl and linoleum.
 Tile is set over an "underlayment" of cementboard, at least in newer homes built by quality contractors.
 Both wood underlayment and cementboard often are adhered to the subflooring, so if your underlayment is water-damaged, you'll probably have to replace the subflooring along with it.

-Dealing with a Water-Damaged Subfloor
+Drying a Water-Damaged Subfloor

 If the moisture has damaged any joists or wall studs or plates, or if the wetness goes under a wall, it's time to call in a pro.
-You need help from someone who understands the structural issues at hand and how to resolve them completely before everything gets covered up with new subflooring and other materials.
+You need help from someone who understands the structural issues at hand and will resolve them completely before everything gets covered up with new subflooring and other materials.

 Patching In Subflooring

-Because virtually everything in your house stands on the subflooring, it's highly impractical to replace the entire layer, although this is often done with individual rooms during a major remodel or restoration work.
-Alternatively, subflooring can be patched in to replace just the damaged material.
+Because virtually everything in your house stands on the subflooring, it's highly impractical to replace the entire layer -- although this is often done with individual rooms during a major remodel or restoration work.
+Instead, subflooring can be patched in to replace just the damaged area.
 The key here is making sure all edges of the patch are properly supported.
-You can cut back the subflooring so its edges "break" over the center of joists, or you can add solid-lumber blocking alongside (or spanning between) joists to create a structural backing and nailing surface.
+Cut back the subfloor so its edges "break" over the center of joists, or add solid-lumber blocking alongside (or spanning between) joists to create a structural backing and nailing surface.